Hi and thank you for clicking on The Skipper.

 "Ohio.
 It's a state in the USA."

 "That is because she utters falsehoods," said Elrohir.
+"She could still be a spy."

 "That's because I didn't pass the borders," I said.
 "I was dropped here.
 When I Skipped worlds."